-Splitter currently has beneficial ownership of, and control or direction over, 23,552,403 Common Shares of the Company, representing approximately 19.9% of the issued and outstanding Shares.
+Splitter currently has beneficial ownership of, and control or direction over, 23,552,403 Common Shares of the Company.
+At the time of the Termination Agreement, Splitter's ownership represented approximately 19.9% of the issued and outstanding Shares of the Company.